drotek/doc-dropix/main/switch.md

 _[Product store page link.](https://drotek.com/shop/en/home/490-led-pushbutton-switch.html)_

-In order to arm the drone, you will need to plug a switch to the board.
+In order to arm your drone, you will need to plug a switch to the board.
 This switch will be used to arm the drone after it has been powered up and that the hardware and software checks have been performed.

 <p align="center">
   <img src="./images/blink switch.png?raw=true" alt="Switch blinking meaning"/>